top of page

 After law school, Tamarie moved to Houston, Texas to be with family.
 She continued her passion by volunteering as an outreach volunteer at Fort Bend Lawyers Care, where she conducted intake interviews and scheduled clinic appointments for residents to obtain free legal aid.
 Professionally trained in civil mediation, Tamarie serves as a volunteer mediator at several justice of the peace courts through the Fort Bend County Dispute Resolution Center.
 As a mediator, Tamarie incorporates her discipline as an attorney and her passion for outreach in assisting disputing parties find effective and life-changing solutions.
 It is her pleasure to empower change in the lives of others and she looks forward to helping clients find resolution.

-In her spare time, Tamarie enjoys walks at recreational parks, traveling, reading, cooking Caribbean cuisines, and spending quality time with family and friends.
+In her spare time, Tamarie enjoys walks at recreational parks, traveling, reading, cooking, and spending quality time with family and friends.

 DISCLAIMER: The information contained in this site is provided for general information only and should not serve as a substitute for legal advice from an attorney familiar with the facts and circumstances of a specific situation.
 We are not a law firm and do not provide legal advice.